This Edamame Hummus is light, vegetarian and perfect to use as a dip or to spread on sandwiches.

 I’m a huge fan of hummus.
 I love it!
-I find that I’m making it all the time now because my son, who’s been a vegetarian for about 4 whole months, loves it and it’s a great way to load him up with protein.
+I find that I’m making it all the time now because my son, who is vegetarian, loves it and it’s a great way to load him up with protein.

-To think I could make hummus with edamame was more than I could imagine!
+To think I could make hummus with edamame was a pretty exciting thought.
 I quickly scanned the list of ingredients on the package label and it looked very similar to the ingredients I put into my other two favorite hummus recipes, Roasted Red Pepper and Chickpea Hummus and Black Bean Hummus.
 I knew I wanted to give it a try!

 I set out with my package of frozen edamame and a pot of boiling hot water.
 I cooked the edamame, drained it and let it cool.
 I put the edamame, the spices, garlic, olive oil, lemon juice and water in the food processor and turned it on to process until it was smooth.